 Custom homes

-We've been building custom homes across Minneapolis and the west metro since 1974.
+We've been building custom homes across the Twin Cities metro since 1974.
 The houses we're proudest of are the ones that still feel right long after the owners moved in.

 Finished craftsman-style Twin Cities custom home with stone accent and mature landscaping